connervieira/Assassin/USAGE.md

     - Many law enforcement organizations use aircraft to issue traffic citations on remote, rural highways where ground enforcement may not be practical due to infrequent intersections, limited access, low traffic volume, or other reasons.
         - Like all other aircraft, these planes and helicopters are required to have ADS-B transmitters to share important safety information with other aircraft and air traffic controllers.
     - Assassin can interface with an ADS-B receiver to detect nearby aircraft, and alert to those that match criteria like speed, altitude, and distance.
+- Weather alerts
+    - Weather alerts are triggered when certain weather criteria are met.
+    - This feature uses an internet-based weather information provider to alert the driver when potentially dangerous or important weather conditions are present.
+- Attention monitoring
+    - Assassin can monitor the time spent driving, and alert the driver when they've broken a threshold without stopping for a break.
+    - Long, continuous sessions of driving can decrease awareness and increase reaction time.

 ### Colors